102.0 -- School Safety and Security

 identification badges at some schools.
 At schools where the program has been

-implemented, these badges are used to identify students and to check out materials from the media
+implemented, these badges are used to identify students and to check out material from the media

 center.
-Each student must wear the badge while on the school campus and during
+Each student is responsible for the security of their badge and have it available while on school grounds, during

-field trips.
+field trips or as directed by their teacher/administrator.
 If a student does not follow this procedure he or she may be

 disciplined according to the Code of Student Conduct.